-In addition to the summary about each part below, you can learn even more about Medicare by requesting or downloading the government’s booklet, Medicare & You, which is published and updated every calendar year.
+In addition to the summary about each part below, you can learn even more about Medicare by requesting or downloading Medicare’s booklet, Medicare & You, which is published and updated every calendar year.
 The booklet is free.

-Part A is coverage for inpatient hospital stays and/or care at a skilled nursing facility.
+Part A is coverage for inpatient hospital stays and/or care in a skilled nursing facility.
 In most cases, people do not have to pay for Part A protection.

-Part B is medical coverage for services that include doctor visits, outpatient procedures, preventative screenings, check-ups and other medical services other than inpatient hospital stays and care at skilled nursing facilities.
+Part B is medical coverage for services that include doctor visits, outpatient procedures, preventative screenings, and other medical services you receive in an outpatient setting.
 People do have to pay a monthly premium for Part B protection, and that premium is set by the federal government each year.

 Part D covers prescription drugs.
 You are not required to enroll into a Medicare Part D Prescription Drug Plan.
-However, if you go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a late-enrollment penalty if you enroll into a Medicare Prescription Drug Plan (PDP) or Medicare Advantage Prescription Drug plan later (MA-PD).
+However, if you go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a late-enrollment penalty if you enroll in a Medicare Prescription Drug Plan (PDP).
 Part D plans are offered by various insurance companies under the government’s rules and guidelines.
 People with Part D must pay a monthly premium for this coverage, and the amount of the premium will vary from one company to the next.

-If you use Medicare, you can join a private health plan that pays for prescription drugs.
-This coverage is called Part D, or the Medicare prescription drug benefit.
-Each insurance company that offers a Part D plan decides which drugs it will cover and what they will cost.
+Each insurance company that offers a Part D plan decides which drugs it will cover (formulary) and what they will cost.
 Look carefully at the details of each plan before you choose one.

-You pay a monthly fee, called a premium, to get prescription drug coverage.
-You still pay the monthly fees for Part B if you have it.
+You pay a monthly premium for prescription drug coverage.
+You still must pay the monthly premiums for Part B if you have it.

-You need to decide whether to get Part D coverage as soon as you are eligible.
-If you wait, you may have to pay a penalty for joining late.
-If you cannot afford a prescription drug plan, financial help may be available.
-For more information or to get help, you can visit your local State Health Insurance Assistance Program (SHIP).
-Each SHIP has people trained to help you understand your Medicare benefits and answer questions you have about your Medicare coverage.
+You can get assistance from your local State Health Insurance Assistance Program (SHIP).
+Each SHIP has people trained to help you understand your Medicare benefits and answer questions you may have about your Medicare coverage.